ceeoinnovations/RoboticsPlayground/_playlists/me35playlist.md

 ---
 layout: post
-title: Chris Rogers' Intro to Robotics Class (Work in Progress)
+title: Chris Rogers' Intro to Robotics Class
 displayimg: web/img/ME35_Cover.png
 description: Professor Chris Rogers teaches an Intro to Robotics course at Tufts University.
 The following playlist of placemat instructions shows the sequence of projects assigned to students in his class during Spring 2021.
 ---